ionar2/spidermod/README.md

 Salhack is a forge mod for `1.12.2`.
 We provide already pre build jar files on our [release page](https://github.com/ionar2/salhack/releases).
 If you want to have changes before they get officially released check our [CI](https://github.com/ionar2/salhack/actions) out.
 (It builds a new jar file on every change we make.)
 To use salhack just drop the jar file in your mods folder and start forge.
 Have fun!

-**Tip:** You can open the GUI containing all hacks with your left arrow at default.
+**Tip:** You can open the GUI containing all "tweaks" with your left arrow at default (You can change that later.)

+## Support

+If you have a bug or want to suggest a feature raise an issue on Github or contact us via our Discord server.

 ## Info